CloverField/LHCStatusPython/README.md

 # LHCStatusPython
 The Python Version of LHCStatusCSharp

-Requires PIL to work correctly.
+Requires PIL and pytesseract to work correctly.